ethmarks/ethmarks.github.io/content/posts/mercator.md

 The problem with Mercator's map is that the Mercator Projection cleverness relies on the map being accurate in the first place.
 As you're aware, 'accurate' is not a very good descriptor of Mercator's map.

-It doesn't matter that you can draw a straight rhumb line between, say, England and Bermuda if the map was wrong about where Bermuda was by hundreds of miles.
+It doesn't matter that you can draw a straight rhumb line between, say, England and Bermuda if the map is wrong about where Bermuda was by hundreds of miles.

 Mercator's projection was genuinely revolutionary (at least, for a few hundred years until we started using great circle routes), but his map was never really useful for navigation.